- Search The Registry

 In 1935, she accepted an invitation to revive the local NAACP chapter.
 She was its president until 1970, building the organization to a peak membership of 17,600.
 Despite the threat of violence that had kept Jim Crow in place, she brought steady pressure against segregation.
-Known as "Mother of Freedom," and "that NAACP lady” by her opponents, she led the Baltimore branch in picketing one “Whites-only” theater for six straight years before the management gave in.
-Her daughter Juanita described her as a "freedom fighter."
-Whatever the label, Lillie Carroll Jackson was a leader of the civil rights movement in Maryland.
+Known as "Mother of Freedom," and "that NAACP lady” by her opponents, she led the Baltimore branch in picketing one “Whites-Only” theater for six straight years before the management gave in.

 These units united in a vigorous campaign for justice at the state level.
 Jackson's goal was "To help secure freedom and justice under the law.”
 The Baltimore branch initiated history-making legal cases that challenged the constitutionality of segregation in education, employment, and public accommodations.
 Among other achievements during this time, Jackson helped instigate the legal challenges to Jim Crow in Maryland, and NAACP special counsels brought a suit that desegregated the University of Maryland School of Law.
 The local NAACP under her presidency got the city to put Black policemen in uniforms for the first time.
 Public pools, parks, and civil service jobs were opened to Blacks.